preloader

 How we approached this

-A global logistics company operated a digital booking product with a wide funnel entry and a long series of steps between a user's first search and a completed booking.
-Conversion was lower than it should have been, but the reasons were opaque — each team had theories, and nobody could prove them.
+A global logistics company operated a digital booking product with a wide entry point and a long series of steps between a user's first search and a completed booking.
+Conversion was lower than it should have been, but the reasons were opaque - each team had theories, and nobody could prove them.

 What emerged was immediately actionable.
 A double-digit percentage of searches were failing not because of availability or pricing, but because of user input the system accepted silently without telling the user nothing would be found.
 Marketing was running acquisition spend against routes and windows where the product couldn't serve the resulting demand.
 Pricing and availability patterns that should have followed a clear strategy were visible for the first time in a structured review.